India Australia ECTA

 - The consequence of an audit shall be supported by evidence and data, taking into account the importer’s knowledge of, relevant experience with, and confidence in, the exporter, and shall not be more trade-restrictive.

 - Parties must prevent any disclosure of confidential information during the audit process.

 VII.
 Cooperation and Capacity Building

-The Parties shall also endeavour to coordinate with bilateral, regional or multilateral work programmes to avoid unnecessary duplication and maximise the use of resources.
+The Parties shall also endeavor to coordinate with bilateral, regional, or multilateral work programs to avoid unnecessary duplication and maximize the use of resources.